mattermost/docs/source/guides/about-mattermost.rst

 About Mattermost
 ================

+Mattermost is an open source platform for secure communication, collaboration, and orchestration of work across tools and teams.

 Mattermost’s mission is to make the world safer and more productive by developing and delivering secure, open source collaboration software that is trusted, flexible, and offers fast time-to-value.

-Below is an overview of our products, features, security, integrations, licensing and subscriptions, authentication, and compliance support.
+Find an overview below of our products, features, security, integrations, licensing and subscriptions, authentication, and compliance support.

 .. toctree::
    :maxdepth: 2